-Casey Hanson joined Friends of Lake Wingra in 2017.
+joined Friends of Lake Wingra in 2017.
 She is a University of Wisconsin – Madison alumna with a bachelor’s degree in civil and environmental engineering.
 While she received her master of community and regional planning at the University of Oregon, she’s always remained a Badger at heart.
-Many project implementation challenges are not technical but rather institutional, getting the right people at the table together, or successfully collaborating across sectors.
+Many project implementation challenges are not technical but rather institutional.
+This means getting the right people at the table together.
+In some cases, successfully collaborating across sectors.
 This sentiment has acted as Casey’s rudder in her work and aspirations.
-She’s also served as a program coordinator for a local government, business, and nonprofit compact that focused on climate change initiatives in Cambridge, MA, developed surface water management programs for Total Maximum Daily Loads, and conducted a quinquennial statewide Oregon survey about water rates.
+She’s also served as a program coordinator for a local government, business, and nonprofit compact.
+The compact focused on climate change initiatives in Cambridge, MA.
+Other fun experiences include: developing surface water management programs for Total Maximum Daily Loads and conducting a quinquennial statewide Oregon survey about water rates.
 You can find her hiking in different parts of the country with her family and enjoying all types of water activities.

 ADVISORS TO THE BOARD